Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Discussion

+We used both the EIRR-ww model as well as three other case based models to estimate the effective reproduction number of SARS-CoV-2 in Los Angeles, CA. We emphasize that all methods have their limitations, and none should be taken as ground truth.
+However, the models agreed at many key points in time, including when $R_{t}$ falls below one after the summer 2021 wave, and the general timing of the winter 2021 wave.
+This agreement suggests the EIRR-ww model estimates are not unreasonable when fit to real data.
+For a fuller discussion of the points of disagreements between the models, see Web Section A.3.1.

-As a newly available data source, the best way to report wastewater data remains an open question.
-The number of replicates needed in order to conduct inference also remains an open question.
-In the United States, it is common practice to report averages of the replicates, for instance in the Nationwide Wastewater Monitoring Network and WastewaterSCAN repositories \citep{duvallet2022nationwide,wastewaterscan}.
-We focused instead on using replicates, and found that, when using simulated data, models using replicates performed modestly better than models relying on average concentrations.
-This suggests there is additional information available in the replicate concentrations, and it would be beneficial to report the replicates along with the averages.
-While the improvements in performance are not large, these improvements are basically free, costing only the time to change protocols for reporting data and the additional model run times of fitting models to larger data sets.
+In this study we focused on replicates, rather than the commonly reported averages of replicates and found that, when using simulated data, models using replicates performed modestly better than models relying on average concentrations \citep{duvallet2022nationwide,wastewaterscan}.
+While the improvements in performance are not large, these improvements are basically free, as the data are already being collected.
 We also found that using ten replicates instead of three produced only modestly improved model performance.
-Depending on the cost of producing replicates, increasing the number of replicates sampled may not be worth pursuing at this time.
+Depending on the cost of producing replicates, increasing the number of replicates sampled may not be worth pursuing.